 The last day of CMA Fest, Blake and I tried to get back into the concert scene.
 We went to see Cole Taylor at the Hard Rock Plaza.
 After, we opted to sightsee around Nashville with my mom and sister from the comfort of an air-conditioned vehicle.
 We had an early dinner at the Melting Pot, one of our favorites.
 After eating way too much, we headed over to LP Field to enjoy the last night of CMA Fest.
 Cole Swindell opened, followed by Darius Rucker, Eric Church (my favorite), Keith Urban, and Brad Paisley.
 Afterwards, Blake and I said goodbye to my mom and sister and packed up our apartment.
 CMA Music Fest 2015 was officially over.

 Although we did not get to see all of the performers that we wanted to, due to the heat and crowds, Blake and I had a wonderful trip.
 After five years, I feel as if I have mastered CMA Music Fest, realizing that you do not have to do everything that is offered.
 Blake and I got to do what we absolutely wanted to and spent some time enjoying other things that Nashville has to offer.
 I am counting down the days until CMA Music Fest 2016!

 Taylor Pittman Hardy wrote this article.

-Check out my other CMA Music Fest posts:
+Check out our other CMA Music Fest posts: